Kid Kapichi and Madness’ Suggs talk new single ‘Zombie Nation’ and the impact of The Specials’ Terry Hall

 “For us personally, that is why I think people have liked us.
 They’ve liked what we do and what we talk about, and I think we’re quite genuine with it.”

-‘There Goes The Neighbourhood’ is set for release on March 15 via Spineform.
+‘There Goes The Neighbourhood’ is set for release on March 15 via Spinefarm.
 You can pre-order it here.
 Additionally, Madness’ new album ‘Theatre of the Absurd Presents C’est La Vie’ is out now via BMG.